Louisiana Crunch Cake Recipe

 - 1 c. buttermilk, room temperature

 - 3 tbsp. melted butter

 - Preheat oven to 350 Degrees

 - In a large bowl, blend the butter until creamy and add the sugar to blend until light and fluffy.
 Now, add the eggs one at a time making sure each egg is well incorporated scraping down the sides of the bowl after each egg.
 The mixture should be light and airy.
-Add the sour cream and blend well along with the vanilla and almond extract.
+Blend the sour cream and vanilla and almond extract.

 - Add the baking powder and baking soda; flour a cup at a time while interchangeably adding the buttermilk.
 Take an angel food cake bundt (or a regular bundt cake pan) and spray with baking spray.
 At the bottom of the pan sprinkle with the sugar and roll the sugar around in

 panso it can be evenly distributed on the bottom of the pan.
 Sprinkle the coconut around the bottom of the pan.
 Pour the batter inthe pan on top of the coconut and place on top of baking sheet and then inside of the oven for 50-60 minutes.